kant/HyperledgerFabric-Java-Client/README.md

             return;
         }

-        //User is not registered, construct a registeration request RegistrationRequest regRequest = new RegistrationRequest(userName, org);
+        //User is not registered, construct a registration request RegistrationRequest regRequest = new RegistrationRequest(userName, org);

         //Reterive registrar(admin) usercontext from msp folder